-We Own Our Base Camp.
-We Live Here All Year
+We Own Our Base Camp - We Work Here All Year

 Unlike most outfitters in Colorado, our base camp is operated on private property on the edge of over 240,000 acres of designated road-less wilderness.
 We invest heavily in our facilities to accommodate our guests.
 We have a 3,000 square ft. pack station where we can saddle and pack 30+ mules at a time, under any weather conditions.
 There is almost always staff at our facility with ready stock.
 Although we are as remote or more remote than other outfitters’ public land or leased base camps, emergency vehicles and help can always reach our base camp.

-We live here year-round, allowing us to scout the fishing waters and hunting areas constantly.
+We work here year-round, allowing us to scout the fishing waters and hunting areas constantly.

 Professional Staff and Professional Stock